mattvh89/Apple1/README.md

 And the program should start executing, continually printing all of the characters.
 Press F2 to reset and then F1 to clear the screen.
 This will clear the program from memory

-A1 ASM is stored at E000.
+Basic is stored at E000.
 Type:
-E000R <ret> to enter the assembler.
+E000R <ret> to enter the basic program.

+A test program you can run:
+10 PRINT "HELLO WORLD"
+20 GOTO 10
+RUN 10

+You can swap the Basic program with the Apple 1 assembler by pressing F4

+Assembler test:
 Enter "NEW" to clear RAM
 Enter "AUTO" to set up automatic lines/memory addressing You can now enter 6502 assembly instructions and build a program.
 ESC to stop editing
-Enter: WOZMON <ret> to exit the assembler and go back to the WOZMON.
+Enter: W <ret> to exit the assembler and go back to the WOZMON.

 https://www.sbprojects.net/projects/apple1/download.php
 This is where I obtained the ROMS, and also the manual.
 You should obviously download the manuals so you understand what you can do and how to do it.
 There are a lot of little nuances to the Apple 1 and the A1 assembler.

+F3 Toggles throttling of the cpu and monitor

+F5 saves the state

+F6 Loads the save state

+F12 to quit

 I hope you enjoy!